 The rent to income ratio is a great tool to decipher rent affordability at the property.
 There is a chance that your landlord is not diligent or does not have your best interests in mind, and they may allow you to rent their property even if you won't be able to afford the rent each month.
 For your own sake, it is a good idea to calculate your rent to income ratio for your potential property.

 If the rent to income ratio for your potential property is high, you know that too much of your net income will be spent paying off your housing cost.
 This could cause you to have to sacrifice money in other areas of your monthly expenses.
 Paying too much for rent is not only stressful but it is not financially smart.
 Make sure to check the rent to income ratio of your next property so you can know if you've found a good fit or if you should move on with your home or apartment search.

 Similarly, calculating the rent to income ratio of your current place can help you determine if you may be overpaying for your rent.
-If your rent to income ratio is way too high, you know that too much of your budget is being spent to make rent payments and something must be done.
+If your rent to annual income ratio is way too high, you know that too much of your monthly budget is being spent to make rent payments and something must be done.
 If your current rent to income ratio is too high, you should consider renegotiating your rent with your landlord or begin looking for new properties to rent once your current lease is up.
 Don't overpay for rent if you don't need to!

 Likewise, calculating your rent to income ratio for your current property or your next property can help you see if you are underpaying, or in other words, have found a great deal on your rent!
 Great deals on rent are not too easy to come by, so utilizing your “rent calculator” can help to make sure you know when you have found one.
 If your rent to income is on the lower side, below 25% or so, you just may have found a bargain on your property.
 You may want to think twice about moving to a different space with a higher rent to income ratio, as you will have less money each month to spend or save if you choose to move.